import marimo as mo

 s_myst

-This starts to look a bit abstract, but with a bit of practice, these diagrams are easy to read.
+This starts to look a bit abstract, but with a bit of practice, these diagrams can be read pretty easily.
 As an exercise, let's write the corresponding python function, just by looking at the diagram.

 The first step is to create 4 lambdas: